bogab/Akkrawler/README.md

-# Akkrawler
+# A web crawler in Scala using Akka

-A web crawler in Scala using Akka
+Crawls the web and stores the parsed data in mongodb